9 Places to Cash a Check (Including Handwritten Checks)

 • 10% of the check balance

-• $7 per check regardless of the balance
+• $7 per check, regardless of the balance

 A few banks only offer non-customers prepaid debit cards for cashed checks.
 This practice is relatively uncommon.
 These prepaid cards can come with monthly maintenance fees and expiration dates.
 If you receive a prepaid debit card, read the terms and conditions.

-Make sure to use the card as soon as possible to ensure your money doesn’t expire.
+Use the card as soon as possible to ensure your money doesn’t expire.

 3. Walmart Check Cashing